 Expedited approval process to exempt affordable projects from discretionary approvals

-“Welfare tax abatement” for for-sale projects, as well as for-rent projects, where the landowner is nonprofit or public
+“Welfare tax abatement” for for-sale projects, as well as for-rent projects, if the landowner is nonprofit or public